 In addition to programmed food hygiene inspections, and the investigation of complaints related to food and food premises other services are delivered in commercial business premises.
-These include health and safety interventions, smoke free visits, infectious disease investigations, water quality testing and pollution emanating from premises where food is prepared, processed or sold.
-The full range of the environmental health service includes the varied elements of pollution control and conditions in private sector housing.
+These include health and safety interventions, infectious disease investigations and pollution emanating from premises where food is prepared, processed or sold.
+The full range of the environmental health service includes the varied elements of pollution control, conditions in private sector housing and other public health and public protection obligations.